hermeznetwork/docs/docs/developers/protocol/hermez-protocol/protocol.md

 - `H`: is the poseidon hash function
 - elements are always encoded in big endian

-> Big endian enconding is used since it fits better with EVM encoding
+> Big endian encoding is used since it fits better with EVM encoding

 ### Field element
 - the value encoded in a field element must be smaller than the field order